agit-stuff/homebrew-agit/README.md

-# Homebrew Tap for AGIT
+# Homebrew Tap for agit

-This is the official Homebrew tap for [AGIT](https://github.com/agit-stuff/agit), the AI-native Git wrapper.
+This is the official Homebrew tap for [agit](https://github.com/agit-stuff/agit), the AI-native Git wrapper.

 ## Installation